 The company began registering their own brands in 1886.
 The first was “Mercure”, then “Minerva” (the goddess of farming, craftsmanship and science) in 1887, and “Ariana”, “Tropic”, and others in 1898.
 Each had its own logo and product range.
 These brands were associated with the “RFV” logo characterized by an arrow, a hallmark that became a signature of the brand.

 In 1895 Robert Frères Villeret began production of its own watch movements.
 The first was the 18-ligne No. 1 movement with a cylinder escapement which surprisingly remained in production until 1941.
-The next movement was the No. 2 caliber 18- or 19-ligne movement with a Swiss lever escapement.
-RFV had a specific naming convention for their calibers, referring to them by their size, in ligne, and sequence number.
+The next movement was the No. 2 calibre 18- or 19-ligne movement with a Swiss lever escapement.
+RFV had a specific naming convention for their calibres, referring to them by their size, in ligne, and sequence number.
 Therefore all calibres sized around 18 ligne would be called “Calibre 18” followed by a number.
 So its first calibre was officially known as Calibre 18-1.
 The third, introduced in 1903, was Calibre 19-3 and became known for its superior finish.

 Chronographs